muhammadrivaldy/all-about-tech/solid_defination.md

 ### Open/Closed Principle

-"Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification"
+Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.

 This principle ensures we do not change the existing code when we want to add a new feature, the alternative we can extends the code and make a new code with the parent code.
 Let's say you have a recipe for coffee and your employee wants to make a new variant by adding a topping to the coffee.
 The employee doesn't need to modify your coffee's recipe, he only needs to use your current recipe and add a new topping there.
 So, your cafe will have a new coffee variant without changing the parent recipe.